 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

-Azerbaijan’s GDP totaled AZN 72.4 billion ($42.5 billion) with a 4.3% decrease during 2020.
-In this period, the country’s non-oil GDP fell by 2.6%, and oil GDP fell by 7%.
-In 2020, 33.7% of Azerbaijan’s GDP came from energy, 11.5% from trade, 6.9% from agriculture, 7.1% from transportation, 7.7% from construction, 2% from information and communication, and 1.2% from tourism.
-Azerbaijan reported a foreign trade decrease of 26% at $24.4 billion.
-The country also reported an overall decrease in net exports, with exports declining by 30% year-on-year to $13.74 billion, and imports decreasing by 21% to $10.73 billion.
-The trade turnover between the United States and Azerbaijan was $660 million, a 16% decrease during 2020.
-Over this year, the U.S accounted for 2.7% of Azerbaijan’s total trade with the world.
-Azerbaijan’s exports to the United States increased by 3% at $24.9 million, while imports dropped by 17% at $635 million.
+Azerbaijan’s GDP totaled $54.62 billion in 2021, an increase of 5.6 percent from 2020.
+During this period, the country’s non-oil GDP increased by 7.1% and oil GDP increased by 1.8%.
+In 2021, 37.8% of Azerbaijan’s GDP came from energy, 10.1% from international trade, 5.9% from agriculture, forestry and fishing, 6.9% from transportation, 5.9% from construction, 1.8% from information and communication, and 1.3% from tourism.
+In 2021, Azerbaijan reported a foreign trade decrease of 26% of $24.4 billion.
+At the same time, the country also reported an overall increase in total net exports, with exports increasing by 60% year-on-year to $22.20 billion, and imports increasing by 9% to $11.70 billion.
+Top imports are iron and steel, machinery, vehicles, and food products (mostly meat and dairy).
+The trade turnover between the United States and Azerbaijan was $518 million 2021, a 21% decrease year-on-year.
+Azerbaijan’s top export destinations in 2021 were Italy, Turkey, Russia, and China.

 The government heavily subsidizes machinery and other agricultural inputs, targeting hazelnuts, rice, citrus fruits, tea, tobacco, and cotton.
-Azerbaijan has also launched a series of projects to develop north-south and east-west trade and transit corridors to turn the Port of Alat (Baku International Sea Port) and the adjacent Free Trade Zone (FTZ) into regional logistics hubs.
+Azerbaijan has also launched a series of projects to develop north-south and east-west trade and transit corridors to turn the Port of Alat (Baku International Sea Port) and the adjacent Free Trade Zone (FTZ) into regional logistics and transportation hubs.
 To promote tourism, the government has waived visa requirements for several countries and simplified the application process, enabling U.S. citizens to apply for and receive an e-visa online within three hours by paying an expedite fee.
 The government has also created several high-tech parks as part of its effort to bolster the ICT sector.